 - Represent wireless spectrum licensees in complaint and enforcement proceedings before the FCC.

 - Counsel clients on a wide variety of infrastructure-related issues, including issues relating to pole attachments, fiber and conduit agreements, municipal rights-of-way, municipal licensing agreements, and other public and private easement/lease agreements.

 - Negotiate commercial wholesale and retail contracts, including master service agreements (MSAs), dark fiber IRU, dark fiber lease, and collocation agreements.

 - Represent clients in pole attachment disputes in federal and state courts and at the FCC and public utility commissions.

 - Represent small cell and DAS providers, communication tower operators, and wireless communications service providers in real estate, contract, and trespass disputes.

 - Represent carriers engaged in negotiating municipal, state and other public rights-of-way agreements.
-Guide carriers through the process of obtaining county and municipal approval for municipal rights-of-way agreements, as well as state certification and tariffing.
+Guide carriers through the process of obtaining county and municipal approval for municipal rights-of-way and licensing agreements, as well as state certification and tariffing.

 - Represent collocation companies, negotiating regulated and unregulated collocation agreements and litigating collocation disputes.

 Utilities and Telecommunications Alert: FCC Releases NPRM Granting Interconnected VOIP Providers Direct Access to Number Resources, Initiates Vonage Direct Access Trial and Opens NOI on the Geographic Association of Numbers